Facebook loses bid to stop revenge porn lawsuit by 14-year old girl

 But after fierce criticism, Facebook reversed course and allow users to post the photo.

--- Peter Taggart contributed reporting.
+-- Samuel Burke and Peter Taggart contributed reporting.